Alfred Noyes: The Accusing Ghost

 In 1957, Noyes published his last book, The Accusing Ghost, or Justice for Casement (US title: The Accusing Ghost of Roger Casement).
 In 1916, the renowned human rights campaigner Roger Casement was hanged for his involvement in the Irish Nationalist revolt in Dublin known as the Easter Rising.
 To forestall calls for clemency, the British authorities showed public figures and known sympathizers selected pages from some of Casement's diaries – known as the Black Diaries – that exposed him as a promiscuous homosexual.
-In an era of institutionalised homophobia, this underhand tactic worked and the protests and petitions for Casement's reprieve failed.
+As a consequence the expected protests and petitions for Casement's reprieve failed to materialise.

 Among those who read these extracts was Noyes, who was then working in the News Department of the Foreign Office and who described the pages as a "foul record" of "the lowest depths that human degradation has ever touched".
 Later that year in Philadelphia, when Noyes was about to give a lecture on the English poets, he was confronted by Casement's sister, Nina, who denounced him as a "blackguardly scoundrel" and cried, "Your countrymen hanged my brother Roger Casement."

 Worse was to come.
 After Casement's death, the British authorities held the diaries in conditions of extraordinary secrecy, arousing strong suspicions among Casement's supporters that they were forged.
 In 1936, there appeared a book by an American doctor, William J. Maloney, called The Forged Casement Diaries.
 After reading it, W. B. Yeats wrote a protest poem, "Roger Casement", which was published with great prominence in The Irish Press.
 In the fifth stanza of the poem, Yeats named Alfred Noyes and called on him to desert the side of the forger and perjurer.
 Noyes immediately responded with a letter to The Irish Press in which he explained why he had assumed the diaries were authentic, confessed he might have been misled, and called for the setting up of a committee to examine the original documents and settle the matter.
 In response to what he called Noyes' "noble" letter, Yeats amended his poem, removing Noyes' name.

 Over twenty years later, Casement's diaries were still being held in the same conditions of secrecy.
 In 1957, therefore, Noyes published The Accusing Ghost, or Justice for Casement, a stinging rebuke of British policy in which, making full amends for his previous harsh judgement, he argued that Casement had indeed been the victim of a British Intelligence plot.

 In 2002, a forensic examination of the Black Diaries concluded that they were authentic.